Supported by John Wiley and Sons, Ltd., the publisher of “Orthodontics and Craniofacial Research”

 Data presented should be original and unpublished.

-Candidates selected to complete on site in Vancouver will be informed on or around Friday March 29th, 2019.
+Candidates selected to complete on site in Washington, D.C. will be informed in late December or early January 2020.

-The selection of onsite judges and oversight of the onsite judging process will be coordinated by the Immediate Past-President of the Craniofacial Biology Research Group, Dr Sylvia Frazier Bowers (with assistance from the Craniofacial Biology Group Directors).
+The selection of onsite judges and oversight of the onsite judging process will be coordinated by the Immediate Past-President of the Craniofacial Biology Research Group, Dr. Lorri Ann Morford (with assistance from the Craniofacial Biology Group Directors).

 CRITERIA for judging and rating the finalists will include: